windyswsw/DataForNFVSDNExperiments/README.md

 The dataset and all the software programs are distributed under the terms of the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).

-##When using this archive, please cite the above papers:
+##When using this archive, please cite the following papers:

 	@INPROCEEDINGS{IM,